Tokyo Table Trip

 I stopped going after he put the prices up a few years back.
 It's even more expensive now.
 Foodies should visit once but once you discover more restaurants in Tokyo you probably won't go back.

-over 5 years ago 1543053829
+about 6 years ago 1543053829

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!